wp-plugins/sexybookmarks/readme.txt

 Our sole aim was to stray away from the "in the box" thinking behind most social bookmarking plugins, and add a little flair that would entice your readers, rather than deterring them with microscopic icons that get lost in pages heavy laden with content.

 *** Now with Official Google Buzz Integration ***

 = Recent Updates =
-* Added Settings link to plugin display panel
-* Fixed issue with feed not displaying links properly
+* Resolved security issue
-* Small admin changes
-* Final fix for annoying bullets in menu
-* Fixed accessibility issue with RTL languages
+* Fixed GoogleBuzz link (didn't validate)
-* Fixed validity issue with links (unescaped ampersands)
+* Fixed mailto link
+* Changed jQuery to $ in all scripts (with noconflict)
+* Changed all CSS classes from sexy- to shr- in public css
+* Renamed images from sexy- to shr-
-* Fixed issue with icons not appearing correctly for Google Reader and Google Bookmarks
+* Added new Google Reader and Twitter icons
-* Fixed bug from v3.1
-* Many improvements in the coding efficiency
+* Integrated new "configure tweet" method
+* Removed twitter ID field
+* Updated custom mods function with new image names
+* Custom mods function now copies style-dev.css rather than the minified (style.css)
+* Dynamic Sprite Generator API now live for everyone to use!
+* Tested with WP3.0 (passed with flying colors!)
+* Added feature to automagically reset all short URLs when you select a new service
+* Added option to display menu above AND below content
+* Updated translations

 = Recently Added Sites =
-* DZone
-* Kaevur (Estonian)
-* Virb
-* Box.net
-* Google Reader
-* Bonzobox
-* Zabox
-* OkNotizie (Italian)
-* Springpad
+* Yahoo!
+Mail
-* Plaxo
+* Gmail
-* Viadeo
+* Hotmail
-* Google Buzz
+* Buzzster!

+== Other Notes ==

-== Special Thanks & Credits ==
+= Special Thanks & Credits =

 The plugin wouldn't be half of what it is today if it weren't for people like you who take the time to help it grow!
 Whether it be by submitting bug reports, translations, or maybe even a little development help.

 Listed below are credits and thanks to some of you who have helped us out a great deal:

 = Translations =
 * Credit goes to [Maitre Mo](http://maitremo.fr) for translating to French